imagej/imagej.github.io/_pages/plugins/xlib.md

 Tip: if you add a shortcut for the "Display Volume" plugin, it is easily possible to switch back and forth from a conventional image stack to an orthogonal slicer and vice verca.

-<table><tbody><tr class="odd"><td><p>style="vertical-align:top" |{% include thumbnail src='/media/XFig9 1.jpg' title='Orthogonal slicer view of the nanotomographic 3D volume from cement paste as displayed in the section for the <a href="#Pore_Size_Distribution">"Pore Size Distribution"</a> plugin (top).'%}</p></td></tr></tbody></table>
+<table><tbody><tr class="odd"><td><p>style="vertical-align:top" |{% include thumbnail src='/media/XFig9 1.jpg' title='Orthogonal slicer view of the nanotomographic 3D volume from cement paste as displayed in the section for the <a href="#pore-size-distribution">"Pore Size Distribution"</a> plugin (top).'%}</p></td></tr></tbody></table>

-As an example, the above figure displays the view of the orthogonal slicer applied to the 3D volume displayed in the ["Pore Size Distribution"](#Pore_Size_Distribution) section (top).
+As an example, the above figure displays the view of the orthogonal slicer applied to the 3D volume displayed in the ["Pore Size Distribution"](#pore-size-distribution) section (top).
 The red cross-lines of the slicer show the current 3D cursor position which allows interactively focusing any point in the 3D space.
 The position vector and the associated image value are plotted to the ImageJ window (top).

 <figure><img src="/media/XFig9 2.jpg" width="180" /></figure>

 ### Edit Label Region

 This plugin provides an engine for interactive editing of label images or label volumes (i.e. stacks of images).
-Label images are images holding a set of regions at one specific gray level or color per region (example see figure in ["Disconnect Particles"](#Disconnect_Particles), right).
+Label images are images holding a set of regions at one specific gray level or color per region (example see figure in ["Disconnect Particles"](#disconnect-particles), right).
 Operations such as deleting, joining, eroding, dilating, opening, or closing of manually selected 3D objects are supported.
 There is also an operation for deleting objects smaller than a certain size.
 For stacks of images, all operations can be performed either in slice-wise 2D, or truly volumetrically in 3D.
 The interface of the engine is visualized in the figure to the right.

 {% include thumbnail src='/media/XFig9 3.jpg' title='Engine for 3D segmentation (top right) which is currently operating on two gray level images (left).
-The image at the bottom right is the interactively segmented phase image which is currently containing four different phases (see top left figure for the plugin ["Phase Image Evaluation"](#Phase_Image_Evaluation)).'%}
+The image at the bottom right is the interactively segmented phase image which is currently containing four different phases (see top left figure for the plugin ["Phase Image Evaluation"](#phase-image-evaluation)).'%}

 ### Segment Phases 3D